openreview/openreview-expertise/README.md

 ```

 ### Configuration
-Models are driven by a configuration JSON file, usually located in a directory containing the model's outputs.
+Models are driven by a configuration JSON file, usually located in an "experiment directory".
 Configurations are expected to have the following properties:

 1) `name`: a string that identifies the experiment (avoid using spaces in this field).
 2) `experiment_dir`: a string that identifies the experiment's location